wintercms/meta/release-notes/build-460.md

 - Added `order` option to the `relation` FormWidget to allow relation options to be ordered by a custom order statement.
 - Added `email` field type (`type: email`)
 - Documented newly available `services.mailgun.endpoint` config item in `config/services.php`
+- Replaced existing handling of disabling CloudFlare's rocket loader on backend scripts by adding a new event (`system.assets.beforeAddAsset`) that is listened to by the `HeathDutton.CloudFlare` plugin.
+Recommend any CloudFlare users using Rocket Loader to use that plugin going forward
+- Added support for `permissions` property on form fields, list columns, and list filter scopes.
+Property supports either a single string or an array of permissions that the current backend user must have access to at least one of in order to access the field / column / filter scope.

 ## Bug Fixes:
 - Reverted improvements to table column width handling on Chrome (specifically for long unbroken text values in columns) introduced in Build 444 as it was causing other issues on mobile.